-A 20-place specialist resource base for learners aged 4-11 with complex learning needs and/or autism was established at Ysgol Gymraeg Pwll Coch in September 2018.
+A 20-place specialist resource base for learners aged 4 - 11 with complex learning needs and autism spectrum conditions was established at Ysgol Gymraeg Pwll Coch in September 2018.

-A specialist resource base for learners with Autism aged 11 - 19 was established at Ysgol Gyfun Gymraeg Glantaf in September 2023.
-The school also has a specialist resource based for learners with complex learning needs.
+A specialist resource base for learners with Autism Spectrum Condition aged 11 - 19 was established at Ysgol Gyfun Gymraeg Glantaf in September 2023.
+The school also has a specialist resource base for learners with complex learning needs.